 “I’ll never forget reading his first short poems in the early sixties; they had a kind of hypnotic power, as if a new Orpheus had emerged from Newcastle West.
 He was Limerick’s Lorca.” — Seamus Heaney on Mícheál Ó hAirtnéide

-Michael Hartnett grew up in Limerick.
-He had a tough childhood.
+Michael Hartnett (if we must) grew up in Limerick.
+His childhood was tough.
+19th century tough.
 Two of his siblings died when they were babies.
 He spent much time with his Irish-speaking grandmother.
-He grew up in a section of Ireland rich with the language and folk traditions.
-He always knew he had to escape, but there was a part of him always turning back to this place where he came from.
+He grew up in a section of Ireland rich with language and folk traditions.
+He always knew he had to escape, but there was a part of him always turning back to this place.
+Those tensions fill his body of work.

 He moved to London as a young man, and took odd jobs here and there.
 He started getting published regularly.
-His poems are haunting and beautiful (I love Heaney’s quote above), but in the 1970s, he decided to devote himself to writing only in the Irish language.
+In the 1970s, a terrible time in Ireland, he decided to write only in the Irish language.
 He wrote an entire book called Farewell to English.
 At the time, it was a very unpopular move.
-It was seen as a decision to isolate himself, to limit himself to one small circle.
-It was seen as turning his back on the wider world.
-I don’t think he would have disagreed with these characterizations.
-Obviously, it was a conscious choice on his part, and a rebellious choice.
-He would devote himself to the Irish language.
-And he did.
+He didn’t care (he never did).
+He was rebellious.

-Since he grew up as a child hearing Irish all the time, conversational casual Irish, not used as a political or cultural weapon, he saw the language as … you know, a valid way to express oneself, regardless of the fact that the language was quickly-disappearing.
-In other words: There was nothing nostalgic about why he did what he did.
-He wasn’t trying to prop up something “dead”.
-In its way, of course, as is so often the case with all things Irish, there was a political element to his decision to only write in Irish (especially since this happened in the mid-1970s when things were terrible, to completely understate the situation on the ground in Ireland at that time).
+Since he grew up as a child hearing Irish all the time, conversational casual Irish, not used as a political or cultural weapon, he saw the language differently.
+There was nothing nostalgic about why he did what he did.
+He wasn’t trying to prop up something, or breathe life into something that was supposedly “dead”.
+In its way, of course, as is so often the case with all things Irish, there was a political element to his decision to write only in Irish.

-I admire him.
 I’ll post one of his Irish-language poems today, with a translation in English below it.
-I am not fluent in Irish (although I have magic moments of near-comprehension).
-But I know the sounds, and his work “sounds” better in Irish, that’s for sure.
+I am not fluent in Irish (although I once had a magic moment of near-comprehension).
+But I know the sounds, and his work “sounds” better in Irish.
 The rhymes are mellifluous, effortless.
 Also, Sullivan is my mother’s maiden name.
 So that’s why I’m choosing this one.

 Fís Dheireanach Eoghain Rua Uí Shúilleabháin